About Us

 advocate for OASC curriculum, programming and policies to be culturally informed by the BIPOC experience;

-help OASC support school districts in improving the racial diversity among Oregon educators, leadership advisers, and leadership within the education system, and; advise OASC in diversifying their leadership to have voices at the table more representative of the lived experiences of Oregon students, educators, and communities as a whole.
+help OASC support school districts in improving the racial diversity among Oregon educators, leadership advisors, and leadership within the education system, and; advise OASC in diversifying their leadership to have voices at the table more representative of the lived experiences of Oregon students, educators, and communities as a whole.

 Member Regions